Embodied Lifelong Learning for Task and Motion Planning: Introduction

 \section{Introduction}

 Consider a home assistant robot operating over a lifetime in a home.
 The robot initially comes equipped with a number of basic capabilities for planning and control that enable it to execute certain actions, such as $\act{NavigateTo}(\type{object})$ and $\act{Grasp}(\type{object})$.
 The robot's user expects it to leverage these abilities to immediately assist with house chores, and to become increasingly capable over time, adapting to the types of problems that arise in its new home environment.
-This problem setting evokes a novel lifelong learning formulation for embodied intelligence that necessitates learning {\em in the field}, which we formalize and address in this work (Figure~\ref{fig:BehaviorFetch}).
+This setting evokes a novel lifelong learning formulation for embodied intelligence that necessitates learning {\em in the field}, which we formalize and address in this work (Figures~\ref{fig:BehaviorFetch} and~\ref{fig:BehaviorFetchFull}).
 Notably, we forgo any artificial separation between training and testing: the robot is continually asked to solve problems to the best of its abilities, and it is free to use any data it collects to improve its knowledge for future use.

 One promising tool for tackling this lifelong learning challenge is planning.
-Planning models comprise relatively independent prediction modules, which permits learning disentangled knowledge.
-Similar forms of modularity have been shown to provide substantial leverage for training models continually by targeting the learning to individual modules and adding new modules over time~\citep{mendez2023how}.
+Planning models comprise relatively independent prediction modules, which permits learning disentangled knowledge and reusing it compositionally.
+Similar forms of modularity have been shown to provide substantial leverage for training models continually by targeting the learning to individual modules, composing existing modules into new solutions, and adding new modules over time~\citep{mendez2023how}.